 The online reviews of CodeKata are generally positive.
 CodeKata was mentioned in QASymphony’s list of top 101 software development resources.
 One user reports that CodeKata’s exercises “improve your coding skill in any language or even your thinking about a problem in a business domain” and “stretch your thinking and coding abilities.”

-A reviewer on Quora similarly praises CodeKata, noting that the creator “has developed his own Zen-like approach to the art of coding to help developers change their attitude to coding, and develop an always-learning mindset.”
+Similarly, a reviewer on Quora praises CodeKata helping them change their thinking.
+They noted that the creator “has developed his own Zen-like approach to the art of coding to help developers change their attitude to coding, and develop an always-learning mindset.”

 Alternatives to CodeKata